alda-lang/alda/doc/index.md

 Hello!
 I'm an introductory paragraph, and this is the landing page for Alda's Official Documentation™.
 If you've come here to learn more about Alda and how to use it to write amazing musical scores, READ ON!

-If you've come here for any other reason, uh, go away, I guess.

 ## Useful Links